Recently I’ve found myself tackling rich link unfurling on websites such as Twitter, Facebook, Slack.

 ogp: og: title: 'Page title' description: 'Page description' image: '': http://example.com/path-to-image/og.png type: image/jpg width: 560 height: 300 locale: '': en_us fb: title: 'Page title' description: 'Page description' image: '': http://example.com/path-to-image/fb.png type: image/jpg width: 600 height: 315

 Of course, if you’re running a dynamic site, you can do it any number of ways.
 One way I’ve implemented custom OGP images on a rails site is to specify a default image in the layout, and then use an instance variable in a view template to override the default image path.

 This is still something I’m playing around with.
-Check out the Github repository and contribute your ideas ✨
+Check out the Github repository ✨